-Have you been faced with the question, “What is Mid-Century Modern“?
+Have you been faced with the question, “What is Mid Century Modern“?
 Perhaps it came from a curious friend when they first visited your retro home, or maybe you are asking it today.
 Either way, we’re answering that oh-so-common question.

-So, What is Mid-Century Modern?
+So, What is Mid Century Modern?

+Designers of the era were committed to blurring the lines between high and low art and making good design accessible.
+For this reason, their names are attached to their designs the way artists are known for their paintings.
 If ever you have heard of Eero Saarinen, George Nelson, Charles Eames, Harry Bertoia, or Isamu Noguchi—this point proves itself.

 “American-based modernists loved industrial materials and the efficiency of mass production, while their counterparts in Scandinavia (the Soft Modernists) were dedicated to the longstanding tradition of crafting their chairs and tables out of natural elements, like wood and leather, favoring the handmade to the mechanical processes,” writes Hillary.
 “The result was exquisitely made pieces that were as celebrated as much for their quality as for their simplified, modern forms — think Hans Wegner’s Wishbone Chair or Alvar Aalto’s gently curving birch-and-beech wood chair.”